-1 essary to ensure that such assistance does not 2 undermine or jeopardize United States security 3 assistance; 4 (B) evaluating and, as appropriate, re-5 stricting the involvement of the United States 6 in investment and infrastructure projects fi-7 nanced by authoritarian regimes that might ob-8 struct or otherwise impact United States secu-9 rity assistance to beneficiary countries; 10 (C) monitoring and restricting equipment 11 and support from high-risk vendors of tele-12 communications infrastructure in beneficiary 13 countries: 14 (D)countering disinformation by pro-15 moting transparency and accountability from 16 beneficiary countries; and 17 (E) eliminating corruption linked to invest-18 ment and infrastructure facilitated by authori-19 tarian regimes through support for investment 20 screening, competitive tendering and bidding 21 processes, the implementation of investment 22 law, and contractual transparency.
-23 (5) To promote strategic engagement with the 24 governments of beneficiary countries through the ef-25 fective branding and messaging of United States security assistance and cooperation, including by de veloping a public diplomacy strategy for informing citizens of beneficiary countries about the benefits to their respective countries of United States security assistance and cooperation programs.
+1 essary to ensure that such assistance does not 2 undermine or jeopardize United States security 3 assistance; 4 (B) evaluating and, as appropriate, re- 5 stricting the involvement of the United States 6 in investment and infrastructure projects fi- 7 nanced by authoritarian regimes that might ob- 8 struct or otherwise impact United States secu- 9 rity assistance to beneficiary countries; 10 (C) monitoring and restricting equipment 11 and support from high-risk vendors of tele- 12 communications infrastructure in beneficiary 13 countries; 14 (D) countering disinformation by pro- 15 moting transparency and accountability from 16 beneficiary countries; and 17 (E) eliminating corruption linked to invest- 18 ment and infrastructure facilitated by authori- 19 tarian regimes through support for investment 20 screening, competitive tendering and bidding 21 processes, the implementation of investment 22 law, and contractual transparency.
+23 (5) To promote strategic engagement with the 24 governments of beneficiary countries through the ef- 25 fective branding and messaging of United States se-

+1 curity assistance and cooperation, including by de- 2 veloping a public diplomacy strategy for informing 3 citizens of beneficiary countries about the benefits to 4 their respective countries of United States security 5 assistance and cooperation programs.
 6 SEC.
 4. EFFORTS AND STRATEGY TO INCREASE NATURAL 7 DISASTER RESPONSE AND RESILIENCE.

-8 (a) PRIORITIZATION.-During the 5-year period be-9 ginning on the date of the enactment of this Act, the Sec-10 retary of State, in consultation with the Administrator of the United States Agency for International Development, 11 the President and Chief Executive Officer of the Inter-12 13 American Foundation, and the Chief Executive Officer of the United States International Development Finance 14 15 Corporation, shall prioritize efforts to increase natural disaster response and resilience by carrying out programs in 16 17 beneficiary countries for the following purposes:

-18 (1) Encouraging coordination between bene19 ficiary countries and relevant Federal departments 20 and agencies to provide expertise and information 21 sharing.

-(2) Supporting the sharing of best practices on natural disaster resilience, including on constructing resilient infrastructure and rebuilding after natural disasters.
+8 (a) Prioritization.-During the 5-year period be- 9 ginning on the date of the enactment of this Act, the Sec- 10 retary of State, in consultation with the Administrator of 11 the United States Agency for International Development 12 the President and Chief Executive Officer of the Inter- 13 American Foundation, and the Chief Executive Officer of 14 the United States International Development Finance 15 Corporation, shall prioritize efforts to increase natural dis- 16 aster response and resilience by carrying out programs in 17 beneficiary countries for the following purposes: 18 (1) Encouraging coordination between bene- 19 ficiary countries and relevant Federal departments 20 and agencies to provide expertise and information 21 sharing.
+22 (2) Supporting the sharing of best practices on 23 natural disaster resilience, including on constructing 24 resilient infrastructure and rebuilding after natural 25 disasters.

-(3) Improving rapid-response mechanisms and

-cross-government organizational preparedness for

-natural disasters.

-4 (b) STRATEGY.-Not later than 180 days after the 5 date of the enactment of this Act, the Secretary of State, in coordination with the Administrator of the United 6 7 States Agency for International Development and in con-8 sultation with the President and Chief Economic Officer 9 of the Inter-American Foundation, the Chief Executive 10 Officer of the United States International Development 11 Finance Corporation, and nongovernmental organizations 12 in beneficiary countries and in the United States, shall 13 submit to the appropriate congressional committees a strategy that incorporates specific, measurable bench-14 15 marks-
+1 (3) Improving rapid-response mechanisms and 2 cross-government organizational preparedness for 3 natural disasters.
+4 (b) Strategy.-Not later than 180 days after the 5 date of the enactment of this Act, the Secretary of State 6 in coordination with the Administrator of the United 7 States Agency for International Development and in con- 8 sultation with the President and Chief Economic Officer 9 of the Inter-American Foundation, the Chief Executive 10 Officer of the United States International Development 11 Finance Corporation, and nongovernmental organizations 12 in beneficiary countries and in the United States, shall 13 submit to the appropriate congressional committees a 14 strategy that incorporates specific, measurable bench- 15 marks- 16 (1) to achieve the purposes described in sub- 17 section (a); and 18 (2) to inform citizens of beneficiary countries 19 about the extent and benefits of United States as- 20 sistance to such countries.
+21 (c) Annual Progress Update.-The Secretary of 22 State, in coordination with the Administrator of the 23 United States Agency for International Development, shall 24 annually submit to the appropriate congressional commit- 25 tees a written description of the progress made as of the

-16 (1) to achieve the purposes described in sub-17 section (a); and date of such submission in meeting the benchmarks in cluded in the strategy submitted under subsection (b).
+- 1 date of such submission in meeting the benchmarks in- - 2 cluded in the strategy submitted under subsection (b).